phanxuanphucnd/TensorFlow-2.0-Tutorial/README.md

 ### <a name='basic'></a> 3.1.
 Basic

-- [Hello world](): A simple example to learn how to print "hello world" using TensorFlow 2.0.
 - [Basic operators](): A simple example that cover TensorFlow 2.0 basic operations.

 ### <a name='basic_models'></a> 3.2.
 Basic models